agilepro/epiconsciousness/docs/Philosophy/Phillippa_Foot.md

   The paper that invented the trolley problem (as a footnote to a larger argument about doing vs. allowing).

   5. "Virtues and Vices" (1978) — title essay of the collection The programmatic statement of modern virtue ethics: virtues as correctives to characteristic human temptations.
+This is [discussed by Simon Cushing](https://www.youtube.com/watch?v=Gd5L_DWOx2M) on YouTube.

   6. "Euthanasia" (1977) — Philosophy and Public Affairs 6(2): 85–112
   Applies the killing/letting-die distinction and introduces her account of "life that is a good."